Updated: 2/11/2019 | Originally Posted: 7/16/2008

 When I connected from the Irish Republic, I was surprised I didn’t pass through passport control in Heathrow.
 I looked, but it was right on to baggage claim for me.
-Now I’ve managed to get into England without a UK stamp on my passport.
+I’d managed to get into England without a UK stamp on my passport.
 Weird.

+I was excited for my first visit to London.
 My friends live about 45 minutes away from Heathrow in North London.
 Or at least it should be 45 minutes.
 Halfway back to their flat, the tube (train) broke down.
 We got stuck in the train for over an hour, turning the ride from the plane to the flat into a 2.5-hour ordeal.

 This old woman, an obvious American Idol reject, began singing (or rather murdering) what sounded like Chinese folk songs as loud as she could.

 It’s funny how you can learn a lot about a culture in instances like this.
 The English are famously reserved.
 My friends couldn’t stand the woman, but when I told them they should say something (I didn’t want to be the loud American tourist), they replied, “Ohh no, I’m far too polite for that.
 I don’t want to cause a scene.”

 Unable to take it, I said something.
 Then I said it again.
 Everyone else seemed to mumble in approval.
 She just looked at me and gave me a thumbs-up.
 A guy across from her laughed and began to sing along.
 Soon they were both singing and the train was mumbling in even more discontent.
 Yet there was no revolution.
 English manners still prevailed.

 But I had had enough, and, lest I look too improper, got my friends and switched carriages.
 It took two carriages before the woman’s singing faded away, but silence finally filled the stale train air.